EnableX/One-to-One-Video-Calling-Open-Source-React-Native-Application/README.md

 #### 1.1.3 Test Application Server

-You need to setup an Application Server to provision Web Service API for your Android Application to communicate enabling Video Session.
+You need to set up an Application Server to provision Web Service API for your React Native Application to enable Video Session.

-To help you to try our Android Application quickly, without having to setup Applciation Server, this Application is shipped pre-configured to work in a "try" mode with EnableX hosted Application Server i.e. https://demo.enablex.io.
+To help you to try our React Native Application quickly, without having to set up Applciation Server, this Application is shipped pre-configured to work in a "try" mode with EnableX hosted Application Server i.e. https://demo.enablex.io.

-Our Application Server restricts a single Session Duation to 10 minutes, and allows 1 moderator and note more than 3 Participant in a Session.
+Our Application Server restricts a single Session Duations to 10 minutes, and allows 1 moderator and not more than 3 participants in a Session.

-Once you tried EnableX Android Sample Application, you may need to setup your own Application Server and verify your Application to work with your Application Server.
-More on this, read Point 2 later in the Document.
+Once you tried EnableX React Native Sample Application, you may need to set up your own Application Server and verify your Application to work with your Application Server.
+Refer to point 2 for more details on this.

 #### 1.1.4 Configure React Native Client